seemantshekhar43/fossee-task/README.md

 5. Build the project and Run on Tomcat server.

+6. If you have opened the project in IntelliJ then you can view the app at: http://localhost:8080/csvWeb_war_exploded/

-6. I have included a demo csv file for testing named "demoData.csv".
+7. I have included a demo csv file for testing named "demoData.csv".

 # Task-2